nlovell/luthierlogs/construction-grade-telecaster.md

 ## Shaping the Body - Part 1: Mostly Handsaws

 Equipped with very few tools myself, I visited a friend to raid their shed for a few handtools.
-These were unideal, but we got the rough shape of the guitar cut out with an assortment of saws.
+These were unideal, but I got the rough shape of the guitar cut out with an assortment of saws.

 At this point, the aim was to cut the majority of wood within the thick black line, while still leaving a notable amount of ink around the edges to file the shape back to.
 I wasn't too worried about the "relief holes" caused by the chair legs, as these would be covered by the classy top wood.

 ![Roughcut Guitar Body](cgtele/roughcut1.jpg)

 Once the bulk of the material was removed, I proceeded with a flap-disc sanding attachment on a drill to bring the frankly ugly cuts up to the line.
+You can see on the lower horn where I was slightly too liberal with my usage of the flap-disc sander, and accidentally ate too far into the piece.
+This mistake will be fixed with resin later on.

 ![Roughcut Guitar Body 2](cgtele/roughcut2.jpg)